-It is clear - 'Embracing innovation' is the common factor of the businesses that stand out from the crowd nowadays.
+An organization that 'embraces innovation' can stand out from the crowd.
 These clear leaders never shy away from implementing new ideas, creating dynamic products, improving services, exploring new revenue opportunities, or changing their business model entirely.

 GoodFirms surveyed 68 management experts worldwide to find out the challenges in transforming the business model and the ways companies can pursue innovation without jeopardizing their core businesses.

 Every company has a business model, though they might not articulate it at times.